bihor/fp_fractionslider/README.md

 https://docs.typo3.org/typo3cms/extensions/fp_fractionslider/

 Last changes:
-- Now for TYPO3 10 and 11.
-- Replacement of the Viewhelper re:addPublicResources.
-It is now deprecated.
-Use f:asset.css or f:asset.script instead.
-- PHP 8 bugfix.
+- Breaking: all plugins must be changed via an update-script (in the install-tool)!
+- Breaking: the Viewhelper re:addPublicResources was removed.